Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition

 In other words,

 Both $h$ and $\hat g$ are nonzero in $L_p(\pi)$ and $e^*$ is positive $\pi$-a.e., so $\la e^*, h \ra > 0$ and $\la e^*, \hat g \ra > 0$.
 It follows that $r(V) < 1$.
-By theorem~\ref{t:lsr2}, we have $\lL_\Phi^p = \ln r(V)$, which proves the claim in the lemma. \end{proof}
+By Theorem~\ref{t:lsr2}, we have $\lL_\Phi^p = \ln r(V)$, which proves the claim in the lemma. \end{proof}

-\begin{proof}[Proof of theorem~\ref{t:bk}] By lemma~\ref{l:elc}, (b) and (d) of theorem~\ref{t:bk} are equivalent, so it suffices to show that (e) $\implies$ (c) $\implies$ (b) $\implies$ (a) $\implies$ (e).
-Of these, the implications (e) $\implies$ (c) $\implies$ (b) are trivial, and the fact that (b) $\implies$ (a) was established in proposition~\ref{p:tfp}.
-Hence we need only show that (a) $\implies$ (e).
+\begin{proof}[Proof of Theorem~\ref{t:bk}] By Lemma~\ref{l:elc}, (b) and (c) of Theorem~\ref{t:bk} are equivalent, so it suffices to show that (d) $\implies$ (c) $\implies$ (a) $\implies$ (d).
+Of these, the implications (d) $\implies$ (c) is trivial, and (c) $\implies$ (a) was established in Proposition~\ref{p:tfp}.
+Hence we need only show that (a) $\implies$ (d).